kubeflow/model-registry/clients/ui/frontend/README.md

 ## Documentation

-Read more about the Dashboard in one of our documentation links.
+Read more about the Model Registry UI in one of our documentation links.

 * [Dev setup & Requirements]
 * [Model Registry UI documentation]